narasimhabtech27-commits/bfl-project/README.md

 ![MNIST](https://img.shields.io/badge/Dataset-MNIST-brightgreen?style=flat)
 ![License](https://img.shields.io/badge/License-MIT-blue?style=flat)

-> *Based on the IEEE ICISC-2025 paper: "Blockchain-Enabled Federated Learning for Privacy-Preserving AI"*
-> *by Prajwalasimha S N, Nilesh Shelke, Dilip Kumar Saini, Amit Pimpalkar, G Hemanth Kumar, Monish L*
-> *DOI: 10.1109/ICISC65841.2025.11187566*

 ---

 ## Overview

-**Problem:** Traditional Machine Learning requires all training data to be sent to a central server — violating user privacy, breaking regulations like GDPR and HIPAA, and creating a single point of attack.
+**Problem:** Traditional Machine Learning requires all training data to be sent to a central server  violating user privacy, breaking regulations like GDPR and HIPAA, and creating a single point of attack.

 **Why traditional FL fails:** Standard Federated Learning (FL) solves the data-sharing problem but remains vulnerable to malicious clients who submit poisoned model updates, free-riders who contribute nothing, and unverifiable contributions with no audit trail.

-**Our solution:** A Blockchain-Enabled Federated Learning (BFL) system that trains a digit-recognition CNN across 5 private clients using Federated Averaging (FedAvg), logs every model update as an immutable transaction on a local Ethereum blockchain (Ganache) via a Solidity smart contract, applies Differential Privacy noise to protect client weights, and uses a Proof-of-Contribution (PoC) trust scoring mechanism to automatically detect and permanently block malicious clients — all without any raw data ever leaving a client.
+**Our solution:** A Blockchain-Enabled Federated Learning (BFL) system that trains a digit-recognition CNN across 5 private clients using Federated Averaging (FedAvg), logs every model update as an immutable transaction on a local Ethereum blockchain (Ganache) via a Solidity smart contract, applies Differential Privacy noise to protect client weights, and uses a Proof-of-Contribution (PoC) trust scoring mechanism to automatically detect and permanently block malicious clients  all without any raw data ever leaving a client.

 **Key models used:** CNN (primary classifier), FedAvg (aggregation), Cosine Similarity Trust Scoring (PoC), Ethereum Smart Contract (ModelRegistry.sol).